This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

-The Japanese have been seeking the medicinal properties and spiritual relaxation of soaking in onsen hot springs for centuries.
-Find out more about the best places to experience onsen in Japan, how to use an onsen bath and etiquettes to observe.
-After this, you’d be ready for a memorable onsen experience on your next trip to Japan!
+For centuries, the Japanese have sought medicinal properties and spiritual relaxation from soaking in onsen hot springs.
+Find out more about the best places to experience onsen in Japan, how to use an onsen bath, and etiquettes to observe.
+After this, you’ll be ready for a memorable experience on your next trip to Japan!

-While the practice of bathing in a hot spring can be found outside of Japan, the process of healing the mind and body through bathing is an integral part of Japanese culture.
+While bathing in a hot spring can be found outside of Japan, healing the mind and body through bathing is an integral part of Japanese culture.
 Like in the scene in the Miyazaki film “Spirited Away,” soaking in an Onsen is enjoyed by the young and old (and spiritual deities too!)
-It makes appearances in the ancient Japanese texts Kojiki (古事記) and Manyoshu (万葉集) and is central to the Shinto (Japanese indigenous religion) ritual purification of “Misogi” (禊), the hand and mouth purification of “Chozuya” (手水舎), and the Buddhist bathhouse sutra of “Onshitsukyo” (温室経).
+It makes appearances in the ancient Japanese texts Kojiki (古事記) and Manyoshu (万葉集).
+It is central to the Shinto (Japanese indigenous religion) ritual purification of “Misogi” (禊), the hand and mouth purification of “Chozuya” (手水舎), and the Buddhist bathhouse sutra of “Onshitsukyo” (温室経).

 Here’s what you need to know before taking an Onsen bath in Japan!
-We’ve also answered all the questions you may have so you can enjoy this Japanese tradition with ease.
+We’ve also answered all your questions so you can enjoy this Japanese tradition comfortably.

 Please note that all photos of Onsen facilities taken by JOC were taken with permission by the facilities.